1biswarup2/compiler-in-python/README.md

-# Lets_Build_a_Compiler_LIVE
-This is a python implementation of JamieBuild's "Super Tiny Compiler"
+This is a python implementation of  a Tiny Compiler

 ## Overview